panoplymedia/slugbuilder/README.md

     - output `String`: Build output to STDOUT

 Alternatively, a block can be passed to this method to the same effect. (see below)
-- `block` Block: an optional block that can be used as an alternative to the `postbuild` Proc argument.
+- `block` Block (optional): an optional block that can be used as an alternative to the `postbuild` Proc argument.
 This receives the same arguments as `postbuild` (see above)

 ## Configuration